 J.L.
 Torres was born in Cayey, Puerto Rico, a town in the center of the island.
 He grew up in the South Bronx and received all of his formal education in the States, then returned to the island to find roots and material for his writing.
 After years teaching at the college level there, he returned to New York.
 Besides New York City, he has lived in Madrid, Chicago, Los Angeles, and in Barcelona on a Fulbright.

 His work focuses on the diasporican experience—living in the inbetweeness that forms and informs the Puerto Rican experience in the US and the island.
 In the collection, The Family Terrorist and Other Stories,the novel, The Accidental Native (Arte Publico), as well as his poetry collection, Boricua Passport, he aims to go beyond issues of identity, although these are central to that experience.
 “Through my writing,” says Torres, “I am exploring what it means to live a life yearning for ‘belongingness’ at a time when you’re told nation and home are empty concepts, and you have no historical memory of what they ever meant.”
-He wants to explore what all of this means in relationships, in everyday moments and transactions, in the workplace, in the bedroom, in a world increasingly becoming smaller and where geography cannot ground anything.
+He wants to explore what all of this means in relationships, in everyday moments and transactions, in the workplace, in a world increasingly becoming smaller and where geography cannot ground anything.

 While working on his doctorate, and learning to write critical essays, he channeled his creative writing efforts to poetry.
 To date, he has published various poems in journals such as the North American Review, Denver Quarterly, the Americas Review, Crab Orchard Review, Bilingual Review, Connecticut Review, Tulane Review, Puerto del Sol, among others.
 Currently, he focuses more on fiction and has published stories in various magazines, including the Dr. T.J.
 Eckleburg Review, Hayden’s Ferry Review, the Americas Review, and Reunion: the Dallas Review.
 Presently he’s working on a collection of stories dealing with estrangement and researching material for a novel on the Puerto Rican icon, Roberto Clemente.